 Special authorisation is required from the Vice-Chancellor and President for any proposed study leave which will involve travel to a high risk destination for which the DFAT travel advice is ‘reconsider your need to travel’ (level 3 alert) or ‘do not travel’ (level 4 alert).
 This process assists the University to monitor, manage and, where appropriate, control travel to areas with increased safety risks.
 The current travel alert levels are available on DFAT’s ‘Smart Traveller’ web site.
 These are regularly updated and it is important that you check the site and before submitting your study leave application.
 Where your planned study will involve travel to a high risk destination (DFAT level 3 or 4 alert), you must additionally complete a ‘Request for travel to a high risk destination’ form and obtain approval by the University’s Vice-Chancellor and President before the travel occurs.

 In accordance with the University’s travel and entertainment policy, all travel for study/business purposes should be arranged through the University’s preferred travel provider (Campus Travel).
-Further information is available at:
+Further information is available on the University Travel Website and the Travel and Entertainment Policy and Procedures Policy.

 The University highly recommends that you register your travel plans with DFAT at the Smart Traveller website.